Theresa May Says UK Will 'Tear Up' Human Rights Laws If Needed For Terror Fight

 The death and injury of people is tragic but destroying the rights of your own people is just idiotic.
 Terrorists aren't killing millions, they killed maybe 100 in the last decade.
 More people die from drowning than terrorist attacks!

+William Roper: Yes, I'd cut down every law in England to do that!

+Sir Thomas More: Oh?
+And when the last law was down, and the Devil turned 'round on you, where would you hide, Roper, the laws all being flat?
+This country is planted thick with laws, from coast to coast, Man's laws, not God's!
+And if you cut them down, and you're just the man to do it, d

 Clearly, think of the children!
-(Score:2)
+(Score:3)